fantasyland/static-land/docs/spec.md

 An algebra may also state other algebra methods which do not need to be implemented and how they can be derived from new methods.

+If a method can be derived and the type also has a hand written version of that method, derived and hand written methods must be equivalent.
+And if two derived version of a method can be created (for instance we can derive `map` using `ap` or `chain`), they must be equivalent.

 * [Setoid](#setoid)
 * [Semigroup](#semigroup)
 * [Monoid](#monoid)